GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 yet not sacrifice the stability of the device.

-But we don't just want performance, we want scalable performance with an architecture that performs reliably well on low-end and high-end machines, and across OS platforms.
+But we don't just want performance, we want scalable performance—an architecture that performs reliably well on low-end and high-end machines, and across OS platforms.
 I call this scaling up—taking advantage of all that the hardware device can achieve, and scaling down—maximizing efficiency and reducing demand on the system when needed.